onurozupek/OnlinePatientTracking/README.md

 * Used .NET 8 for backend developing.
 * It is not fully finished project.(Kubernates not included)
 * Used RabbitMQ for sending messages to a microservice from another microservice.
+* For using, you have to run the container from docker desktop